 Most merit-based scholarships do not require an application for financial aid.
 However, we strongly encourage merit award candidates to complete the forms required for need-based aid, if they believe that they may need financial aid in addition to their merit award.
 Merit award recipients who have applied for need-based financial aid will be considered for any need-based aid for which they qualify beyond the amount of the merit award.

-Freshman Merit Awards
+First-Year (Freshman) Merit Awards

 The Admissions Committee makes all merit-based scholarship decisions and notifies students at the time they are admitted or shortly thereafter.
 Your admissions application is your application for a merit-based scholarship.
 No separate application is required for the following merit awards: